aduros/lintgpt/README.md

 ## Example

-Below is a simple User class in TypeScript.
+Below is an example User class in TypeScript.
 It passes type-checking, and there are no eslint style errors.
 However, this program still contains a few bugs:

 ```typescript
 export class User {